 Timeline and Time Commitment:

-For the pilot program, the mentoring relationship will last a duration of 5 months, from August 2019 -December 2019.
+The mentoring relationship will last a duration of one semester (5 months).
 With scheduling, preparation, and meeting time, the total time commitment is approximately 3 hours per month.

 Frequently Asked Questions (FAQs):